<meta form-associated>

 Details

 The native equivalent of this meta tag is setting the static formAssociated property to true on the element's definition class.
-When writing form-associated elements, get a reference to element internals through .attachInternals(), which allows for setting the internal form value (through .setFormValue()), setting its validity (using .setValidity()) and a whole range of other methods and properties.
-See ElementInternals on MDN.
+When writing form-associated elements, the provided internals variable allows for setting the internal form value (through .setFormValue()), setting its validity (using .setValidity()) and a whole range of other methods and properties.
+To learn more about ElementInternals, see ElementInternals on MDN.

 Examples